Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Methodology

-\textbf{Audio-Visual Tokens Interleaver.} The Audio-Visual Token Interleaver (AVTI) is designed to rearrange the of video and audio embeddings without disrupting their inherent sequence order.
-The total length of the audio-visual token sequence remains constant.
-A hyper-parameter, denoted as $\rho\in[0,1]$, known as the audio-interleaving rate (AIR), is introduced to manage the proportion of video tokens to audio tokens.
-The audio tokens and the video tokens will be interpolated or downsampled to $\tilde{A}=\{\tilde{a}_{i}\}_{i=1}^{\tilde{N}}$, and $\tilde{F}=\{\tilde{f}_{i}\}_{i=1}^{\tilde{M}}$, respectively, where $\tilde{N}=\rho\cdot T$, $\tilde{M}=(1-\rho)\cdot T$, and $T$ is the total length of the multimodal token sequence generated by AVTI.
-As depicted in \cref{fig:model}, the AVTI methodically intermixes the audio and video tokens, ensuring that the order of audio and video tokens remains unchanged during the mixing process.
-This uniform blending guarantees synchronization between audio and video tokens over time, maintaining the temporal alignment of the multimodal embeddings.
-The output of Audio-Visual Tokens Interleaver is represented by audio-visual context $\Psi=\{\psi_t\}_{t=1}^T$:
+Unlike simply adding positional embeddings to audio and video embeddings in previous work~\cite{macawllm,avllm}, the Audio-Visual Token Interleaver (AVTI) rearranges video and audio embeddings without altering their sequence order, keeping the overall token length constant.
+The audio-interleaving rate (AIR), denoted as $\rho\in[0,1]$, controls the ratio of video to audio tokens.
+Audio tokens and video tokens are interpolated or downsampled to $\tilde{A}=\{\tilde{a}_{i}\}_{i=1}^{\tilde{N}}$ and $\tilde{F}=\{\tilde{f}_{i}\}_{i=1}^{\tilde{M}}$, where $\tilde{N}=\rho T$ and $\tilde{M}=(1-\rho)T$, with $T$ being the total sequence length generated by AVTI.
+As shown in \Cref{fig:model}, AVTI systematically interleaves audio and video tokens, preserving their original order to maintain temporal alignment.
+The output, represented by the audio-visual context $\Psi=\{\psi_t\}_{t=1}^T$, is given by: